KalyCoinProject/kalychain/docs/trace_rpc_apis.md

 ### Out of Gas

-Besu reports the operation that causes out fo gas exceptions, including calculated gas cost.
+Besu reports the operation that causes out of gas exceptions, including calculated gas cost.
 The operation is not executed so no `ex` values are reported.